JURY CONVICTS GUARD OF KILLING HARLEM MAN IN UPSTATE NY PRISON, JURORS SPEAK

 Though they spotted the camera and realized it caught them conspiring, they went ahead anyway and orchestrated the filing of paperwork falsely alleging guards recovered a shank from Nantwi's cell.
 They used a shank that had been given to them by National Guard soldiers earlier in the day to do it.

-The shank they turned in and claimed to be Nantwi's did not have Nantwi's DNA on it, State Police Forensic Scientist Kristine Robinson testified on Thursday.
+The shank they turned in and claimed to be Nantwi's did not have Nantwi's DNA on it, State Police Forensic Scientist Kristine Robinson testified last Thursday.

 Ferrone pleaded guilty to tampering with physical evidence.
 He was sentenced to a one year conditional discharge.